joergrieger/bvars/readme.md

 ## Installation

 To install the package you need the devtools package.
-If you don't have the devtools package, you can isntall it with
+If you don't have the devtools package, you can install it with

     install.packages("devtools")